Overview of Wedding Photography Equipment

 Canon 24mm f/2.8 IS

-These two lenses are great but difficult to place in our guide- they are relatively expensive, for such under-whelming specifications.
-They’re stabilized and sharp as heck though, so if you really like shooting natural light and hate the weight of a 24-70mm, consider one of them.
+These two lenses are great, but difficult to place in our guide- they are relatively expensive, for such modest specifications.
+They’re stabilized and sharp as heck though, so if you really like shooting natural light and hate the weight of a 24-70mm, but are OK with f/2.8, then do consider one of these.

 Nikon 24mm f/1.4 G

 Canon 24mm f/1.4 L mk2

 While these two lenses aren’t much cheaper than an f/2.8 zoom that covers their range, they are at least a bit lighter and smaller.
 Also while the ability to create shallow DOF at 24mm isn’t that dramatic, the faster aperture does wonderful things for shooting hand-held in low-light, making them favorites among wedding photojournalists who prefer natural light.

 This is one of the main “love/hate” relationship lenses for full-frame wedding photographers.
 Some find they never use it and just stick with their 24-70, or a 35 / 50mm prime, while others fall in love and the lens never leaves one of their cameras.
 Either way, if you love this focal length and you love shooting hand-held in natural light, these two lenses are awesome.

 …Then again, if Sigma winds up making a 24mm f/1.4 “Art” that is nearly as good as their new 35mm f/1.4, these two name-brand 24mm’s could potentially get bumped out of their top spot.
 (It’s Sept.
 2013 now; only rumors thus far about a Sigma 24mm)